Sunday Anxiety: Why It Happens and How to Calm Your Mind Before Monday

 - Anxiety disorders

 That’s why it’s helpful to recognize the pattern early and take steps to manage it—before it affects your entire week.
+For those living with chronic conditions like fibromyalgia, managing stress is equally important for overall well-being.

-How to Ease Sunday Night Anxiety
+How to Stop Sunday Night Anxiety

 Here are practical ways to calm your mind and body: